Historical Timeline

 2003

-The U.S. Department of Homeland Security selects USC as its first Homeland Security Center of Excellence.
+The U.S. Department of Homeland Security selects USC as its first Homeland Security Center of Excellence to help study risks and threats to infrastructure systems.

 2000